idmillington/undum/docs/src/API.md

 The `options` parameter should be an object with the given optional
 parameters:

-`priority`: A string used to sort quality groups.
-When the system
-    displays more than one quality group, they will be sorted by this string.
+- `priority`: A string used to sort quality groups.
+When the system displays more than one quality group, they will be sorted by this string.
 If you don't give a priority, then the title will be used, so you'll get alphabetic order.
 Normally you either don't give a priority, or else use a priority string containing 0-padded numbers (e.g. "00001").

-extraClasses: These classes will be attached to the `<div>` tag that
-    surrounds the entire quality group when it is displayed.
+- `extraClasses`: These classes will be attached to the `<div>` tag that surrounds the entire quality group when it is displayed.
 You can use this in addition to your CSS to radically change the way certain qualities are displayed.

 # Loading and Saving